Havertz closes in on £72m Chelsea move as he leaves Germany training camp | Goal.com

 Indeed, Leverkusen confirmed the news via social media on Friday, tweeting: "Kai Havertz has left the Stuttgart headquarters of the German national team to clarify matters surrounding a potential move to Chelsea.
 This took place after a discussion with Bayer 04 and DFB leadership."

-The news comes with a five-year contract having already been agreed, while the move is likely to reach Leverkusen's asking price of the player, as achievable add-ons will bump the fee up to a possible £90m ($118m).
+Chelsea have already agreed a five-year contract with Havertz, while the move is likely to reach Leverkusen's asking price of the player as achievable add-ons will bump the fee up to a possible £90m ($118m).

-Real Madrid and Bayern Munich were long considered to be the front runners to sign Havertz but the forward wanted to ensure he made the right decision as he looks to take the next step in his career.
+Real Madrid and Bayern Munich were long considered to be the front runners to sign one of Europe's top young talents.

-With Madrid's budgets limited after the coronavirus pandemic and Munich limiting themselves to just one big signing - Leroy Sane from Manchester City - it left just the Blues willing and able to complete a deal.
+But with Madrid's budgets limited after the coronavirus pandemic and Munich limiting themselves to just one big signing - Leroy Sane from Manchester City - it left the Blues willing and able to complete a deal.

 Leverkusen have already lined up their Havertz replacement by agreeing on a €28m (£25m/$33m) fee for Roma forward Patrick Schick.
 They beat competition from RB Leipzig, who had the Czech Republic international on loan last season.

-Frank Lampard will be delighted to have signed his top targets this summer, with Havertz set to be the sixth move of the summer and will take transfer spending to over £200m ($262m).
+Frank Lampard will be delighted to have signed his top targets this summer, with Havertz set to be the club's sixth move of the transfer window, taking their total transfer spending to over £200m ($262m).

 Former Leicester City left-back Ben Chilwell signed for £50m ($66m) last week, while Thiago Silva and Malang Sarr also completed free transfers from Paris Saint-Germain and Nice.